Thasan112/Linux-File-Permissions-Security/README.md

 # 📜 Conclusion

-This project demonstrates how proper access control ensures files are only available to the intended users, which is a fundamental aspect of cybersecurity.
+This project demonstrates how proper access control ensures files are only available to the intended users only.